TL;DR

 fun, fast-paced, witty, playful, energetic, exciting, bright, nimble, lively, friendly

-Modifying Symbols
+Modifying symbols

 Based on the adjectives, I started by adjusting the colours and shapes of the card symbols.
 Given that these symbols are the main visual assets of the game, I wanted to set them as the precedent for the rest of the app design.
 For this game, each symbol being a completely different colour makes the most sense, since we want to maximize the differentiation and recognizability between them.
 Thus, I didn't come up with completely new colours, but I did adjust them.